A loan shark is an unlicensed moneylender who often targets families on low incomes or those who find themselves in difficult times.

 The most you'll pay in interest is one per cent a month, so interest on a £100 loan won't be more than £1 a month.

-Many organisations offer free help and guidance on money matters.
 Always get free, independent help before you pay a commercial service.
-Agencies that offer free help and advice include:
+Many organisations offer this on money matters, including: